Graphs and NetworksMap Colouring

 Little progress was made on the four colour problem until 1976, when

 The four colour theorem is the first well-known mathematical theorem to be proven using a computer, something that has become much more common and less controversial since.
-Faster computers and a more efficient algorithm mean that today you can solve the four colour theorem on a laptop in just a few hours.
+Faster computers and a more efficient algorithm mean that today you can prove the four colour theorem on a laptop in just a few hours.

 The four colour theorem only works for maps on a flat plane or a sphere, and where all countries consist of a single area.